 If an insurance company denies a claim, under the equal consideration rule, it must consider your rights equally to its own.
 However, common sense dictates that it is in the best interest of the insurance company to deny claims, in order to avoid paying out money.
-It is essential that the insurance company adequately justify denial of claims.
+It is essential that the insurance company adequately justify the denial of claims.

 If your insurance company denies your claim with no apparent reason, it potentially acted in bad faith.
-However, the insurance company may, in fact, have good reason to deny your claim that is not apparent to you.
+However, the insurance company may, in fact, have good reason to deny the claim that is not apparent to you.
 It is important to recognize the elements of bad faith before proceeding with litigation.

 Do You Have a Case?

 If your claim denial seems unreasonable and withheld benefits due under the policy unreasonably, your insurance company potentially acted in bad faith.
 First, it is important to determine whether your claim denial adheres to any of the basic elements of bad faith denials: